cpattillo/Polynomial_Calculator/README.md

 with, I did not pop or add any elements.
 I then returned the linked list in the top element of the stack.
 The add method sorted the expressions with a bubble sort, so the returned expression was in order from largest degree to smallest degree.

 III.
-How to run program
+How to run program:

 In the main function, I had a loadMineData method that read the polynomials and operators from the file.
 I had a while loop that gets each line.
 I then checked that line had an operator, and if so I performed the polynomial operations.
 If the line contained no operators, I declared a stringstream object that held each line from the file.
 I then extracted each element of the polynomial and